MetPX/sarracenia/docs/source/Explanation/History/mesh_gts.rst

 Assume a mesh of national nodes with arbitrary connectivity among them.
 Nodes download from the first neighbour to advertise data, transfers follow the speed of downloading from each node.
-If one node slows, neighbours will get advertisements from other nodes that present new data earlier.
+If one node slows, neighbours will get notification messages from other nodes that present new data earlier.
 So the network should balance bandwidth naturally.

 National centres can have as much, or as little, information locally as